Acura RLX Insurance Rates

 Policy rates broken down by type of insurance:

-Prices are based on $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes uninsured/under-insured motorist coverage.
-Prices are averaged for all 50 U.S. states and for different RLX trim levels.
+These estimates include $500 deductible amounts, 30/60 bodily injury liability limits, and includes additional medical/uninsured motorist coverage.
+Prices are averaged for all U.S. states and RLX models.

 Price Range Variability

-For a driver in their 40's, Acura RLX insurance rates range from the low end price of $514 for your basic liability-only policy to a much higher rate of $2,972 for a high-risk driver policy.
+For a driver in their 40's, Acura RLX insurance rates go from as low as $514 for just the minimum liability insurance to a high rate of $2,972 for a driver who requires high-risk insurance.

 Urban vs. Rural Price Range

-The examples above highlight why anyone shopping for car insurance should compare rates quotes for a targeted area, instead of making a decision based on averaged prices.
+The examples above demonstrate why all drivers should compare rates quotes for a targeted area and risk profile, instead of making a decision based on price averages.

 Use the form below to get customized rates for your location.